 The College continues to face a depletion of all Strategic Reserves.
 Declines in enrollment, no increase in New York State annual support, and many unfunded mandates produced Structural Deficits over the last ten years.
-It was imperative to implement for the second year a Cost Reduction Program and review all staffing and services.
-This resulted in approximately \$3.5 million in cost reductions across all divisions in the 2019-2020 Budget.

-During the 2019-2020 fiscal year, the Vice President's office provided coordination and leadership across the division.
+During the 2020-2021 fiscal year, the Vice President's Function provided coordination and leadership across the Campus.
 The accomplishments and initiatives of each operating area are summarized in the following sections of this report.